sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 5.4.6.Audit Collection System (Internal vs. External)

-Automatic audit collection processes run from system startup to system shutdown.
-The failure of an automated audit system which may adversely affect the integrity of the system or the confidentiality of the information protected by the system will lead to Sectigo's Operators and/or CA Administrators evaluating whether a suspension of operations is required until the problem is remedied.
+Automatic audit collection processes run from system startup to system shutdown under the control of the Trusted Roles.
+The failure or alert of the audit collection system which may adversely affect the integrity of the system or the confidentiality of the information protected by the system will lead to Sectigo's Operators and/or CA Administrators evaluating whether a suspension of operations is required until the problem is remedied.
+Sectigo ensures that Trusted Roles create and follow an incident response plan for all legitimate alerts.

 ### 5.4.7.Notification to Event-Causing Subject